-When Alex was 2 1/2 years old and Seiji was 8 months, both were interactive with each other.
-Alex and Seiji would play with each other.
-Alex would lie down next to Seiji and Seiji would respond in a very playful loving way.
+When Alex was 2 1/2 years old and Seiji was 8 months they interacted with each other, Alex and Seiji would play.
+Alex would lie down next to Seiji and Seiji would respond in a very loving way.
 Both boys enjoyed each other’s company by making faces at each other.

-At 14 months, Seiji had seizures.
+At 14 months Seiji started having seizures.
 Alex and Seiji’s relationship started to change.
 There was more focus put on Seiji since he would seize 20 to 30 times in a day.
 The opportunities for Alex and Seiji to play disappeared.
 Seiji’s seizures were scary for the entire family.

-Seiji’s seizures stopped when he was 2 years old then diagnosed with autism at 3 years old.
-From his hundreds of seizures, Seiji lost his social skills and Alex did not know how to interact with Seiji after his seizures and diagnosis of autism.
+Seiji’s seizures stopped when he was 2 years old and he diagnosed with autism at 3 years old.
+From his hundreds of seizures Seiji lost his social skills.
+Alex did not know how to interact with Seiji after his seizures and diagnosis of autism.

-Seiji and Alex would live under the same household but not know how to socially connect.
+Seiji and Alex lived under the same household, but did not know how to socially connect.
 They never were able to have a verbal conversation.
 They could never laugh together over a cartoon, joke, or story.
-As brothers, it find something to do together.
-Their relationship was stressful and not a typical brotherly relationship.
+As brothers, it was hard to find something to do together.
+Their interactions were stressful and not a typical brotherly relationship.

 In high school, Seiji started to show interest in music and physical activity.
 Alex saw his interests and imagined a way to have a closer relationship with Seiji through his interests.
 Alex combined a MP3 speaker with a ball and disc to create the Eli Ball and DiscJam.
 Through playing with these toys Alex and Seiji were able to laugh, sing, and dance in a whole new way like never before.